cdap-guides/cdap-flume-guide/README.md

 ```

 The `PageViewCounterFlowlet` receives the log events from the `webLogs`
-stream.
+Stream.
 It parses the log event and extracts the requested page URL from
 the log event.
-Then it increments respective counter in pageViewTable
+Then it increments respective counter in the `pageViewTable`
 Dataset:

 ``` {.sourceCode .java}